StochLab/SlopedTerrainLinearPolicy/README.md

         python testStoch2_policy.py --Stairs True

 ## To conduct tests on a arbitary slopes
 To run a policy on a arbitary slope track, the following command is to be used.
+As of now only avaialable for Stoch2.

         python arbitary_slope_test.py